AlejandroRV02/search-microservice/README.md

         -comic: Required.
 This parameter must be either 1 or 0.
 If 1, indicates that the search params is a comic title

     @notes:
-        If no params is given, the result will be an array of characters alphabetically arranged Params character and comic cannot be the same.
+        If no SEARCH query param is given, the result will be an array of characters alphabetically arranged Params character and comic cannot be the same.
 If character is 1, comic must be 0 and vice versa

 How to run